kaijiez/CS591-Final-Project/README.md

 BankDriver: simply starting point that initializes a lot of pre-bank creation objects (e.g. bank manager, bank's stocks)

+Currency: represents physical currencies supported by the bank, abstract class with methods/attributes inherited by subclasses
+    -Euro
+    -Canadian Dollars
+    -Australian Dollars
+    -Pounds
+    -USD
+CurrencyConverter: class that converts any money to chosen currency

 Front-End pages:
 CreateAccountPage: where users will choose username/password for new account
 CustomerAccountsPage: overview of all customer accounts in the bank